muditsrivastav/XXXLutzUIAutomation/Readme.md

 How to run the tests
 --------------------

 .
-Install Java 7 or above if not present in your computer. <br/>
+Install Java 7 or above if not present in your computer.<br/>
+a) Follow this video for installing it on windows - https://www.youtube.com/watch?v=IJ-PJbvJBGs <br/>
+b) For mac install openjdk follow instructions on this link - https://openjdk.java.net/install/  <br/>
 .
 Install Maven if not present in your computer. <br/>
+a) For Windows follow instructions here - https://maven.apache.org/guides/getting-started/windows-prerequisites.html. <br/>
+b) For mac follow instructions here - https://maven.apache.org/install.html <br/>
 .
 From command line navigate to the project directory. <br/>
 .
 Run command - mvn clean install test <br/>